elonen/lanscatter/README.md

 Lanscatter is built on _Python 3.7_ using asyncio (aiohttp & aiofiles), _wxPython_ for cross-platform GUI, _Blake2b_ algorithm for chunk hashing, _pytest_ for unit / integration tests and _pyinstaller_ for packaging / freezing into exe files.

+## Building

+Being a Python package, Lanscatter doesn't require building, but if you want to package .exe binaries for Windows , run `./pyinstaller-build.sh` in _Git Bash_ (Mingw) or Cygwin.

 ## Architecture